manla/kotlin-fu-demo/README.md

 * indicate how many hours you have worked on which day
 * query how much money is to be factured for which period

+The hourly wage differs depending if the efforts are provided on  working days or during the weekend.

 Example queries can be found in file [rest.http](http/rest.http).

 The example covers typical aspects of an enterprise application as simple as possible.